KanFudz/MeXE402_Midterm_JohnReiR.Malata_ArianeMaeD.Umali/README.md

 ### Data Visualization Techniques

-This section presents visualizations used for analyzing and modeling the dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This section presents visualizations used for analyzing and modeling the dataset.

 | Description | Visualization |
 |-------------|---------------|